rjenki/BIOS512/README.md

 # BIOS512

-This is my Git repository to use when TAing for BIOS 512.
+This is my Git repository to use assisting with BIOS 512.

 ## Course Repositiories:
 NEW: https://github.com/Vincent-Toups/bios512